ethereum-attestation-service/eas-docs-site/docs/innovation--hub/Use Cases/healthcare-services.md

 sidebar_position: 6
 ---

-# Verified User Access to Healthcare Services
+# Access to Healthcare Services

 ## Problem
 Access to healthcare services often requires the verification of personal and medical information, such as a user's identity, medical history, and insurance coverage.
 Traditional methods of verification, such as paper records and manual processes, can be slow, error-prone, and vulnerable to fraud and data breaches.